 MEALS PROVIDED: NONE DAY 2 - Trek to Tizi Oussem via the Matate and Azaden Valleys Leaving Marrakech behind this morning we drive south, towards the Imlil Valley and the craggy peaks of the Toubkal Massif.
 At the village of Aquersioul (1,600 m) we begin our climb, hiking up into the Matate Valley and then on to Tizi n'Oudite (2,200 m), where we stop to enjoy a picnic lunch.
 Descending through a juniper forest into the Azaden Valley, we then continue towards Id Aissa, enjoying the views out towards the colourful mountain villages of Tizi Zougaghen and Tizaine as we make our way towards our final stop in Tizi Oussem (1,850 m).
-Today's eight-and-a-half kilometre walk is expected to take around six hours with a total ascent of 750 metres and a descent of 500 metres.
+Here we stay in a traditional Berber-style mud-brick building built into a hillside.
+The rooms are two-four bed with large and very thick mattress on the floor.
+It's a rustic property with shared facilities but it is charming and you're receive a warm welcome.
+Today's moderate eight-and-a-half kilometre walk is expected to take around six hours with a total ascent of 750 metres and a descent of 500 metres.

 ACCOMMODATION: Tizi Oussem Gite (or similar) Grade: Simple Village House

 MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 3 - Trek to Aremd via the Tizi n'Mzik Pass After breakfast this morning we continue walking along the valley, before beginning a steady ascent up towards Tizi Mzik (2,489 metres).
 From this high mountain pass we then begin our descent towards the village of Aremd (1,950 m).
 Built on a moraine spur overlooking the valley floor, Aremd is the largest village in the valley and provides us with a fascinating insight into Berber life.
 This afternoon we have a chance to take a walk around the village, taking in its captivating mix of terraced farming, traditional gites and mountain landscapes.
-Today's seven kilometre walk is expected to take around five hours with a total ascent of 429 metres and a descent of 539 metres.
+In Armed we stay in a traditional Berber village house.
+There are number of twin or triple rooms with shared facilities, hot showers and a communal area for eating.
+Today's moderate seven kilometre walk is expected to take around five hours with a total ascent of 429 metres and a descent of 539 metres.

+ACCOMMODATION:

-ACCOMMODATION: Aremd Village House (or similar) Grade: Simple Village House
+Aremd Village House (or similar) Grade: Simple Village House

 MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 4 - Trek from Aremd to Neltner Refuge via Sidi Chamharouch Continuing along the Mizane Valley we cross the flood plain and follow the mule tracks up into the high rocky cliffs above the valley.
 Crossing the river we eventually come to the pastoral shrine of Sidi Chamharouch, set beside a small waterfall and a jumbled cluster of village houses clinging to the rock face.
-From here the trail continues to climb steadily, snaking and zigzagging its way up towards the snow-line and the welcoming sight of the Neltner Refuge (3,207 m).
-Today's nine-and-a-half kilometre walk is expected to take around five hours with a total ascent of 1,257 metres.
-ACCOMMODATION: Neltner Mountain Refuge (or similar) Grade: Simple Mountain Refuge MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 5 - Trek to the summit of Jebel Toubkal (4,167m) Early this morning we make our attempt on the summit of Jebel Toubkal (4,167 m).
-Our route takes us up the south cirque, a steep climb across scree and rock that leads eventually to the Tizi n'Toukbal (3,975 m).
-Cresting the ridge it is then just a short walk to the summit.
-On a clear day the views from up here take in the Marrakech Plain and the High Atlas Mountains and stretch as far south as the Anti-Atlas and the Sahara.
-From the summit we head back down to the refuge for a second night.
-Today's four-and-a-half kilometre walk is expected to take around six hours with a total ascent of 967 metres and a descent of 967 metres.
+From here the trail continues to climb steadily, snaking and zigzagging its way up towards the snowline and the welcoming sight of the Neltner Refuge (3,207 m).
+At the base of Toubkal we stay at Mountain Refuge.
+The rooms are basic dorm rooms with bunk beds.
+There are shared toilets and showers, a dining room and large lounge area with a wood burning stove where everyone gathers and socialises in the evening.
+It's a great way to meet like-minded trekkers from all over the world.
+Today's moderate nine-and-a-half kilometre walk is expected to take around five hours with a total ascent of 1,257 metres.